-Finalists and Semi-Finalists must be available to travel to Toronto, Canada, in March of 2018 to participate in the Challenge events.
-Reasonable pre-approved travel, accommodation and registration expenses up to CAD$5,000 will be reimbursed for one representative from each Finalist (not Semi-Finalist) team to attend the event, subject to provision of reasonable documentation to substantiate the expenses.
+Finalists and Semi-Finalists must be available to travel to Toronto, Canada, in March of 2019 to participate in the Challenge events.
+Reasonable pre-approved travel, accommodation and registration expenses up to CAD$5,000 will be reimbursed for two representatives from each Finalist (not Semi-Finalist) team to attend the event, subject to provision of reasonable documentation to substantiate the expenses.
 Each Finalist and Semi-Finalist team member is solely responsible for obtaining any requisite visas or travel documents, and for his or her own insurance arrangements.
 All Finalists are solely responsible for payment of any taxes owing as a result of their receipt of an investment.

 If the winner is a team, only the Designated Representative will be notified.